Djoe-Denne/Sauron-api/cpp-sdk/README.md

 ## Overview

-This SDK provides a C++ interface for securely managing AI provider authentication using JWT and making AI queries with optional images.
+This SDK provides a header-only C++ interface for securely managing AI provider authentication using JWT and making AI queries with optional images.

 ## Features